 Since 2006, the enacted Irish tax rate is 12.5%.
-Our principal Irish tax-resident operating subsidiary has significant losses carry forward at December 31, 2012 which give rise to deferred tax assets.
+Our principal Irish tax-resident operating subsidiary has significant losses carry-forward at December 31, 2013 which give rise to deferred tax assets.
 The availability of these losses does not expire with time.
-In addition, the vast majority of all of our Irish tax-resident subsidiaries are entitled to accelerated aircraft depreciation for tax purposes and offset net taxable income and loss within our Irish tax group of companies within a given tax year.
+In addition, the vast majority of all of our Irish tax-resident subsidiaries are entitled to accelerated aircraft depreciation for tax purposes and shelter net taxable income with the surrender of losses on a current year basis within the Irish tax group.
 Accordingly, no Irish tax charge arose during the year.
-Based on projected taxable profits in our Irish subsidiaries, including our principal Irish tax-resident operating subsidiary where we hold significant Irish tax losses, we expect to recover the full value of our Irish tax assets and have not recognized a valuation allowance against such assets at December 31, 2012.
+Based on projected taxable profits in our Irish subsidiaries, including our principal Irish tax-resident operating subsidiary where we hold significant Irish tax losses, we expect to recover the full value of our Irish tax assets and have not recognized a valuation allowance against such assets as of December 31, 2013.